zenkimoto/bluecloud.extensions/Usage/USAGE.md

 ### Embedded Resources

 Embedded resources are files that get encapsulated as part of your assembly.
 For more information, click [here](https://support.microsoft.com/en-us/help/816181/how-to-embed-and-to-access-resources-by-using-visual-c-net-or-visual-c).
-Bluecloud Extensions makes extensive use of embedded resources to read your SQL files.
+Bluecloud Extensions makes extensive use of embedded resources to read your SQL files to keep SQL out of your C# code base.

 _To be completed..._